JustinIke/BubbleTeaBlog/_posts/2022-03-25-chatime-~-pearl-milk-tea.md

 Music was good.
 The worker was singing under her breath while I was deciding what to order.
 I was also quietly jamming as I waiting for my drink.

 **Final Words**\
-Overall, it was decent and would get this combination again!
+Overall, it was decent and I would get this combination again!